South East Asia ATLAS of Plucked Instruments

 phin

-The peghead has a (separately made) sideways extension (fixed with a screw to the peghead) in a curl ending in a decorated carving (see a similar sideways extension in the carved sape of Malaysia).
-The peghead has 3 modern tuning machines - one left, two on the right side.
+The end of the peghead has on the left side a (separately made) sideways extension (fixed with a screw or bolt to the peghead) in a curl, ending in a decorated carving of a dragon head.
+The open peghead has 3 modern tuning machines - one left, two on the right side.
 The instrument is often painted.

 The fingerboard is almost flush with the front, and has guitar-like metal frets, which follow an irregular scale, using frets 1,2,3,5,7,8,10 and 12 for the first octave.

-The 3 steel strings (all of the same thickness) run over a loose wooden bridge to a small stringholder, fixed with screws at the end of the soundboard.
+The 3 steel strings run over a loose wooden bridge to a small stringholder, fixed with two screws at the end of the soundboard.

 The phin is played with a plectrum and the sound is like a simple guitar (often amplified).